avans-night-byte/engine/README.md

 ## Run the executable

-Run the latest executable provided in the `bin` folder or download the executable from the [latest release](https://github.com/avans-night-byte/engine/releases).
+Run the latest executable provided in the `builds` folder or download the executable from the [latest release](https://github.com/avans-night-byte/engine/releases).

 At this moment in time the application only returns given input to the console.
 Please start the executable from your terminal to see the Input functionality.